mrxtheta/keyboard-pcb-guide/README.md

 ![final schematic](https://puu.sh/tlNbx/34287f96f2.png)

-## Associating Components and Footprints
+## 3.0

+Ułożenie Komponentów i Elementów

 We have to tell KiCad what each of these components means.
 Click on the icon for CvPcb at the top: